 Content Events System Overview

 Content events are detected via crawls.
-Unlike some event-types that only inspect crawls from specific sources (a.k.a. "processed projects"), Content events inspect against all RiskIQ crawls inside and outside the workspace with (the exception of client inventory site monitoring and any projects outside the workspace that are explicitly labeled as private).
+Unlike some event-types that only inspect crawls from specific sources (a.k.a. "processed projects"), Content events inspect against all RiskIQ crawls inside and outside the workspace with (the exceptions of client inventory site monitoring and any projects outside the workspace that are explicitly labeled as private).
 The grain of the event is a unique URL.

 Confirmed websites in the customer's inventory are whitelisted from generating Content events regardless of whether the crawl originates from their inventory site monitoring project or not, and a URL must successfully resolve to an IP (have some kind of web content on it) to potentially qualify as an event.
 Otherwise though, the detection logic for Content events is intentionally flexible in order to be able to support a wide variety of use cases surrounding web threats and undesirable content or behavior of third party web pages to which the client organization wants to be alerted and potentially take action in response.